Buff ware

 Buff ware is a type of pottery that appeared in the Umayyad period, made of fine and light, almost white, clay.

-Brown on buff ware, associated with Bhirranapottery was found at Bhirrana in Hisar district of Haryana state in India.
+Brown on buff ware, associated with Bhirrana pottery was found at Bhirrana in Hisar district of Haryana state in India.
 Bhirrana is likely the oldest pre-Harappan neolithic site dating back to 7570-6200 BCE.
 Genome scientists, who used SNP analysis to identify mtDNA haplogroups, ascertained that the Bhirrana culture of India was dated to 9 tya (thousand year ago).